Sjj1024/PakePlus/docs/guide/token.md

    Simply check the following three permissions: <font color="red">repo, workflow, and user</font>.
    ![](../static/imgs/token11.png)
    ![](../static/imgs/token12.webp)
-   Then copy the generated token into PackPlus:
+   Then copy the generated token into PakePlus:
    ![](../static/imgs/token12.png)

 8. **Test the Token**
-   Open PackPlus, click the settings button in the top-right corner, paste the token obtained in Step 7 or 8, and click "Test."
+   Open PakePlus, click the settings button in the top-right corner, paste the token obtained in Step 7 or 8, and click "Test."
 If it shows "Token is valid," you're all set!
    ![](../static/imgs/token13.png)

 ## Important Notes